THUNER-project/THUNER/docs/source/index.rst

 - https://github.com/AndreasPrein/MOAAP

-When designing a tracking based research project involving THUNER, consider performing sensitivity tests using these competitors.
+When designing a tracking based research project involving THUNER, consider performing sensitivity tests using these alternatives.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for instructions on installing and running the package.

 .. note::